John Hume: Presses for Council of Ireland

+Conclusions from the executive collapse

 On 28 May, finding the new Northern Ireland Secretary, Mervyn Rees, willing neither to reopen political negotiations nor to confront the strikers, Faulkner resigned.
 Conceding that there was no longer any constitutional basis for the Executive, Rees dissolved the Assembly.
-Hume continued to insist that the executive might have survived had Rees taken a tougher stand.
-His Unionist colleague on the executive, Basil McIvor, argued rather that it was Hume who had blown "out the light at the end of the tunnel", that for the survival power sharing Hume's "grim and unbending" insistence on the Council had been "disaster".
+Hume continued to insist that the executive might have survived had Rees taken a tougher stand, conceding only that the Secretary might have had greater difficulty in collapsing the institutions had the original agreement been legitimised by a popular referendum.
+His Ulster Unionist colleague on the executive, Basil McIvor, argued rather that it was Hume who had blown "out the light at the end of the tunnel", that for the survival power sharing Hume's "grim and unbending" insistence on the Council had been "disaster".

+The future Ulster Unionist leader, Reg Empey, who as a member Bill Craig's Vanguard movement had opposed Sunningdale, believed that the experience of 1974 "seared" Hume, and convinced him that any future arrangement would have to be internationalised.

 Caution on integrated education

 During his brief career in government, there was an issue on which Hume was reportedly at odds, not only with his Unionist colleagues, but also with those in own party, including Devlin.
 As Minister of Education, McIvor had proposed a third type of school.
 In addition to the existing (Catholic) Maintained Schools and the (non-Catholic) Controlled Schools, there should be "shared schools", "available to Catholic and Protestant parents alike who wished to have their children educated together".
 Disregarding a message from Cardinal William Conway "not to interfere with the schools", McIvor brought the proposal to the Executive where he recalls it being welcomed by all, save Hume.
 Hume was "less than enthusiastic".

 In 1989, the year in which Westminster created a statutory framework for what was now called integrated education, Sinn Féin made its position clear.
 The "main purpose" of the new schools sector was "propagandistic".
 It was to "promote the British government's presentation internationally of the problem in the six counties as a religious one and deliberately to mislead people about the real sources of the problem".
 While this appeared to go to the heart of the Provisionals' disagreement with Hume, and while integrationists broadly shared Hume's view of sectarian division as "the real border", Hume remained ambivalent.
 He allowed that "insofar as it shows a determination to avoid sectarian conditioning", integrated schools were to be "welcomed".
 But under his leadership the SDLP did not commit to promote the new schools (and was to "surprise" Catholic clerics when it eventually did so in 2016).